christinaheinze/loco-lib/index.md

 `CVKind` Can be either "global", "local", or "none"

-* "Global" performs the full LOCO algorithm for a provided sequence of regularisation parameters and returns the parameter value yielding the smallest misclassification rate in case of classification and the smallest MSE in case of regression.
+* "global" performs the full LOCO algorithm for a provided sequence of regularisation parameters and returns the parameter value yielding the smallest misclassification rate in case of classification and the smallest MSE in case of regression.

-* "Local" finds the optimal regularisation parameters for the local optimisation problems, i.e. the relevant training and test sets are splits of the local design matrices.
+* "local" finds the optimal regularisation parameters for the local optimisation problems, i.e. the relevant training and test sets are splits of the local design matrices.

 `kfold` Number of splits to use for cross validation